Tina-lel/T-chat/README.md

 # T-chat
-T-chat is a end to end encrypted chat, supporting multiple clients and chat history, using socat's openssl features
+T-chat is a end to end encrypted chat, supporting multiple clients and chat history, using socat's openssl features written entirely in bash.

 Dependencies:
 -